 Its lightweight and malleability made it useful for everything from plane windows, vehicles, gun turrets, canopies, and anything that needed glass actually.

 Mike wrote: My dad was a medic in the South Pacific during WWII.
 He brought back an 8mm Nambu with sweetheart grips.
 The old photos aren’t in great shape, as you can see.

 Infantry soldiers & airman took Plexiglas from downed planes and carved out grips for their Colt 1911s for example and also for their revolvers.
 After putting in pictures of their loved ones or favorite pin up girl this form of personalisation earned the name “Sweet heart grips.”

-Sweetheart grips are an interesting piece of WWII history and don’t anyone with a big collection.
+Sweetheart grips are an interesting piece of WWII history.
 And surprisingly few people seem to know about them.
 However, if you look closely, you will see Brad Pitt carrying a “sweetheart” gripped revolver in the movie Fury.